Miguel Rosas Buendia

 Overview

 Miguel Rosas Buendia is Assistant Professor of Spanish and Latin American Studies in the School of Modern Languages.
 Originally from Lima, Peru, he earned a Ph.D. in Hispanic Studies from Brown University.
-His research interests include history of science, historiography, indigenous studies, and environmental studies in Latin America.
-Through the study of literary and scientific primary sources, he explores how these materials engaged and responded to historiographical, epistemic, and political challenges during the nineteenth and early twentieth centuries.
-Among different topics, he is particularly interested in the conceptualization of environments with natural resources and of the past and present of indigenous peoples.
-His book manuscript, in progress, examines these issues through the transatlantic intellectual trajectory, governmental work, and academic writings of the Peruvian scientist and antiquarian Mariano de Rivero (1798-1857).
-He has also published on poetry and travel writing, and examined the intersections between natural sciences, mining, and aesthetics in a global context.
+His research interests include history of science, environmental studies, and indigenous studies.
+Through the study of literary and scientific primary sources, he examines topics such as knowledge production, nationalism, and extractive industries, as well as the transatlantic exchange of ideas about the Pre-Columbian material culture.
+His book manuscript in progress, tentatively titled Crafting a Technoscientific Nation, examines the circulation of new scientific, engineering, and archaeological paradigms and their role in the question of nation-building in nineteenth century Peru.
+This inquiry is examined through the transatlantic intellectual trajectory, governmental work, and academic writings of the Peruvian scientist Mariano de Rivero (1798-1857).
+The book studies Rivero’s conceptual and practical involvement in three central subjects –the Andean territory and its natural resources (centrally mining), the Pre-Columbian material culture and its archaeological/national interpretation, and the future of the republic in the emerging industrial world.
+It argues that Rivero’s projects constitute a singular technoscientific view, which serves to examine with new lenses other takes on those subjects during the period.
+Trained in literary studies and cultural history, he has also published on poetry and travel writing, and examined the intersections between natural sciences, mining, and aesthetics in a global context.

 Interests